jennhoward/HowardJenniferIT1025/Unit7/readme.md

 * Explain the difference between a code of ethics and AUP (acceptable use policies.)

-These policies relate to a group of constituents oand/or a public agreement that some basic rules be followed and are based on the trust that some basic rules be followed.
+These policies relate to a group of constituents and/or a public agreement that some basic rules be followed and are based on the trust that some basic rules be followed.

 * Pick a site of your choice and read the AUP.
 Select a policy of interest and report your findings (include a link to the site in your report.)

-## Intellectual Property
+I chose to go to Sesame Street, and there is a whole page of smaller type explaining the cans and cannots about how outside sources can work with Sesame Street. https://www.sesamestreet.org/termsofuse ## Intellectual Property

 * From the chapter follow the link to the WIPO.
 What is the purpose and importance of the WIPO?

+For over 100 years The World Intellectual Property Organization makes IT work for everyone.
+It allows innovation and creativity to flourish by handling and organizing things like patents and trademarks, and when disagreements occur they offer services like arbitration and mediation.
+It builds the rules alongside technology improvements as they happen.

 * Using links in the chapter explain how a copyright is obtained and the benefit of registering for a copyright with the US Copyright Office.
 Explain why it might be important to copyright the svg image you created.

+In many countries, copyright protection is obtained automatically without the need for formal procedures.
+Offical registration is voluntary.
+Copyright protection extends only to expressions.
+Registration allows for "economic rights, which allow the rights owner to derive financial reward from the use of their works by others; and moral rights, which protect the non-economic interests of the author."
+If I copyright my svg, then I "own" it and no one else can use it unless I give them permission.

 * If the svg image you created became an item that identifies a source of goods or services, explain the role of a trademark in defining the intellectual property.

 A Trademark is an official identifier of a particular source of goods or services.
-It's purpose is to protect the consumers allowing tehm to know that the product or service is legitimate.
+It's purpose is to protect the consumers allowing them to know that the product or service is legitimate.

 ## Information Collection
 * Explain how COPPA, FERPA and HIPPA restrict the collection of information on the Internet.